grafana/plugin-tools/docusaurus/docs/introduction/manage-npm-dependencies.md

 # Requirements for sharing dependencies

-To successfully share dependencies, two key components must be defined:
+To share dependencies, Grafana defines two key components:

-- **[SystemJS](https://github.com/systemjs/systemjs) import map in Grafana:** The dependency must be listed in a SystemJS import map in the Grafana application.
+- **SystemJS import map in Grafana:** The dependency must be listed in a SystemJS import map in the Grafana application.
 - **Plugin build tool configuration:** The dependency must be externalized in the plugin's build tool configuration, which is primarily done using Webpack.

 :::caution